History of Bihar: Rise of Nitish Kumar (Post 1997)

 Yadav also alienated other dominant backward castes like Koeri and Kurmi since his projection as the saviour of Muslims.
 It is argued by Sanjay Kumar that the belief that, "the dominant OBCs like the twin caste of Koeri-Kurmi will ask for share in power if he (Yadav) seeks their support while the Muslims will remain satisfied with the protection during communal riots only" made Yadav neglect them.
-Moreover, the divisions in both the camps made the political atmosphere in the state a charged one in which many parties were fighting against each other with no visible frontiers.
+Moreover, the divisions in both camps made the political atmosphere in the state a charged one in which many parties were fighting against each other with no visible frontiers.
 JD(U) and BJP were fighting against each other on some of the seats and so was the Samta Party.
-The result was a setback for the BJP, which in media campaigns was emerging with massive victory.
+The result was a setback for the BJP, which in media campaigns was emerging with a massive victory.
 RJD emerged as the single largest party and with the political maneuvere of Lalu Yadav, Rabri Devi was sworn in as the Chief Minister again.
-The media largely failed to gauge the ground level polarisation in Bihar.
+The media largely failed to gauge the ground-level polarisation in Bihar.
 According to Sanjay Kumar:

-Even after serving imprisonment in connection with the 1997 scam, Lalu seemed to relish his role as lower-caste jester.
+Even after serving imprisonment in connection with the 1997 scam, Lalu seemed to relish his role as a lower-caste jester.
 He argued that corruption charges against him and his family were the conspiracy of the upper-caste bureaucracy and media elites threatened by the rise of peasant cultivator castes.
-In 2004, Lalu's RJD had outperformed other state based parties by winning 26 Lok Sabha seats in Bihar.
-He was awarded with the post of Union Railway minister but the rising aspirations of the extremely backward castes unleashed by him resulted in JD(U) and BJP led coalition to defeat his party in 2005 Bihar Assembly elections.
+In 2004, Lalu's RJD had outperformed other state-based parties by winning 26 Lok Sabha seats in Bihar.
+He was awarded the post of Union Railway minister but the rising aspirations of the extremely backward castes unleashed by him resulted in JD(U) and BJP-led coalition to defeat his party in 2005 Bihar Assembly elections.
 Consequently, Nitish Kumar a leader of OBC Kurmi caste was sworn in as the chief minister.
-During Lalu's time backward caste candidates came to dominate Bihar assembly claiming half of the seats in it and it was the aspiration of this powerful social community which led to fricton among the united backwards, leading to the rise of Nitish Kumar who made both social justice and development as his political theme.
+During Lalu's time backward caste candidates came to dominate the Bihar assembly claiming half of the seats in it and it was the aspiration of this powerful social community which led to friction among the united backwards, leading to the rise of Nitish Kumar who made both social justice and development as his political theme.